 Sometimes big bills have a way of piling up all at once.
-If holiday shopping has your budget under a little stress, consider using Veridian's Delay-a-Pay* service.
+If your budget is under a little stress, consider using Veridian's Delay-a-Pay* service.

 With Delay-a-Pay, you can press pause on an eligible loan, postponing your payment.
 We'll extend the term of your loan by a month each time, and you use can the service twice a year, as long as the months aren't consecutive.
 Delay-a-Pay costs $30 each time you use it on:

 To qualify for Delay-a-Pay, all loans and accounts with Veridian must be current and up to date.
 Loans that are past due are not eligible.
 Any borrower on the loan can delay the loan payment.

 If your regular payment comes from a Veridian account, use the Delay-a-Pay widget in Online Banking to begin: